Whoa! Wait! A Chicken = Hope?

 Your investment has a double impact!!!

 Haitian diets consist of predominantly plant based foods like rice & beans.
 Research has shown that children fed diets containing animal protein show improved physical growth and cognitive function.
-With 2/3rds of the children in Haiti being malnourished, the need for relief is real.
+With two-thirds of the children in Haiti being malnourished, the need for relief is real.

 Chicken Helps Grow Healthy Kids.
 Healthy Kids Become Productive Adults.